bitrix24/b24restdocs/api-reference/interactivity/custom-push-and-pull-client.md

 - `channel` — channel identifier (only for server version 3 and above, for earlier versions use `extra.channel`)
 - `tag` — E-tag (for server version 2 and below, used for restoring history from a specific message)
 - `time` — message time (for server version 2 and below, used for restoring history from a specific message)
-- `text` — structure describing the command action, contains the following keys:
+- `text` — structure describing the command's action, containing the following keys:
     - `module_id` — identifier of the module that sent the command (for marketplace applications — `appId`)
     - `command` — command identifier
     - `params` — additional data for executing the command
 - `extra` — structure describing additional information:
-    - `server_time` — server time at the moment of command formation (ATOM format)
+    - `server_time` — server time at the moment the command was generated (ATOM format)
-    - `server_time_unix` — server time at the moment of command formation (in Unix timestamp format with the browser's time zone)
+    - `server_time_unix` — server time at the moment the command was generated (in Unix timestamp format with the browser's timezone)
     - `server_time_ago` — number of seconds that have passed since the command was sent
     - `server_name` — name of the server that sent the command
     - `revision` — revision of the push & pull module for the browser script